yjs/docs/api/shared-types/y.text.md

 // Method 1: Define a top-level type const ytext = ydoc.getText('my text type')
-// Method 2: Define Y.Text that can be included into the Yjs document const ytextNested = new Y.Text()

-// Nested types can be included as content into any other shared type ytext.set('my nested text', ytextNested)

 // Common methods
 ytext.insert(0, 'abc') // insert three elements